 - Streamlined workflow: Approval processes are simplified by enabling multiple teammates inside a company to effortlessly review, approve, query, and route important payments.

-- Cost savings: By making electronic payments, businesses can see up to 90% cost savings over age-old payment methods like paper checks, which carry the high cost of security and processing, material costs in elements like stamps and envelopes, and labor costs from employee time dedicated to executing the payments.
+- Cost savings: By making electronic payments, businesses can achieve significant cost savings over older payment methods like paper checks, which carry the high cost of security and processing, material costs in elements like stamps and envelopes, and labor costs from employee time dedicated to executing the payments.

 - Simplicity: Digital payments are unencumbered by the postal service and don’t have to be signed by the controller or CFO with a pen.